materialsintelligence/propnet/README.md

 ![Simple property](docs/images/readme_property_simple.png)

 Once a material has been specified, we can define a property of that material, such as its lattice parameter.
-Here, the `PropertyInstance` node contains the value of that property, and it points to the graph's canonical `PropertyType` node that the value describes.
+Above, the `PropertyInstance` node contains the value of that property, and it points to the graph's canonical `PropertyType` node that the value describes.

 ![Dependent property](docs/images/readme_property_dependent.png)